dedywong31/bgl-grocery/README.md

 ### Setup The Database
 1. Open your favorite browser,
 2. Type localhost/bgl-grocery/setup.php on the url bar
-3. If you see no error displayed, it means database is created successfully, you may close the tab
+3. The page will be directed to homepage once database is created successfully

 ### Running The Project
 1. Open your favorite browser,